c-oreills/c-oreills-staging/_posts/2015-03-01-testing-race-conditions-in-python.md

 Your web server uses multiple processes to increase throughput, so this function can be running simultaneously in two different threads.
 If you're unlucky with the timing, this occurs:

 {% highlight python %}
+# Thread 1 and Thread 2 are executing in different processes at the same time
+# For purposes of illustration, they're placed side by side here
+# They're vertically spaced to show what code is executing at each point in time

 # Thread 1                          # Thread 2
 def increment():
                                     def increment():